-Whether you are experiencing the first year of marriage problems, or marriage problems after retirement, it is difficult to fight through the tough times in a relationship.
-Despite the belief that marriage gets easier with time, there will always be occasions when two people just do not get along.
-While some issues in marriage might be small, like who is emptying the dishwasher tonight, others, like infidelity, can rock the relationship to its core.
-Here are six tips to handle marriage problems no matter how large they are.
+Whether you are experiencing the first year of marriage problems, or marriage problems after retirement, it is difficult to fight through the tough times.
+Despite the belief that marriage gets easier with time, there will always be occasions when two people do not get along.
+While some marriage issues might be small, like who is emptying the dishwasher tonight, others, like infidelity, can rock the relationship to its core.
+Here are six tips for handling marriage problems no matter how large they are.

-Although you may want to discuss a problem as soon as you spot it, it is rarely helpful to blow up in the moment.
+Although you may want to discuss a problem as soon as you spot it, it is rarely helpful to blow up at the moment.
 Speaking out in a flash of anger usually results in nothing more than hurt feelings and more fuel for the fire later.
-It is even more useless to talk about an issue when one spouse cannot or will not actively listen.
+It is even more useless to talk about an issue when one spouse can not actively listen.

 Try to avoid bringing up the problem outside of the scheduled time to talk.
 Never carry on the argument through text or email afterward and avoid repetitive messages to your spouse’s phone or computer (no matter how tempting it is to speak your side of the argument when they cannot argue back.
 Separating the conflict from the rest of your relationship will keep the issue from sneaking into areas of the marriage where it does not belong.

 As important as it is to make your spouse see your point of view, do not forget that they have their own too.
-Although it is easy to believe that your perspective is the right one and only your solutions make sense, often, the right approach to problem-solving is the one that takes both spouses feelings into account.
-There is always a middle-ground when it comes to working through an issue, and marriage problems are no different.
+Although it is easy to believe that your perspective is the right, only your solutions make sense; often, the right approach to problem-solving is the one that takes both spouse’s feelings into account.
+There is always a middle-ground for working through an issue, and marriage problems are no different.

 Try not to get hung up on who is “right” and who is “wrong.”
 Instead, work toward equal talking and listening with your spouse to find the root of the problem.
 When both perspectives are spoken and heard, you can find a solution that works for both of you.

-Even in common marriage problems, it is easy to forget that our spouse is more than the things they do.
-People often try to understand others regarding their actions, but in marriage, this can lead to blanket-statements and accusations that are not true, only causing more resentment and anger down the road.
+Even in common marriage problems, it is easy to forget that our spouse is more than what they do.
+People often try to understand others regarding their actions.
+Still, in marriage, this can lead to blanket-statements and accusations that are not true, only causing more resentment and anger down the road.

 One of the most important things you can do when working on an issue in the marriage is deciding what the end-goal is for you and your spouse.
 Do you want a certain behavior to change?
 To stop?
 Do you want to start doing something new?
 If you walk into a serious talk about your marriage knowing that you both want the same thing, you will have an easier time coming up with ways to make that goal happen.